 If you make your Jersey Will it will provide certainty for your family and friends at a time of emotional distress and it will ensure that your estate is distributed in accordance with your wishes after your death.
 Even if the value of your estate is small, there are important reasons why you should make your Jersey Will.

 While in many cases spouses or civil partners own assets jointly with each other, with such assets passing automatically to the survivor upon death, this is not always the case.
 If assets are not inherited under the rule of survivorship, it can lead to difficulties where a deceased has died without leaving a Will, or when the deceased has chosen to exclude his or her spouse or civil partners from a Will.
 Unlike under English law, Jersey has certain provisions to ensure that a surviving spouse, and any surviving children, are provided for upon death.

 You will need to think about who you would like to appoint as executor.
 You can have more than one executor.
-The executor will be the person appointed by the will to administer your estate and distribute your property in accordance with your wishes.
+The executor will be the person appointed by the Will to administer your estate and to distribute your property in accordance with your wishes.